MarcoLosurdo/DigiSporc/README.md

 1. Upload the sketch and enjoy your blinking LED (if the LED don't blink, something gone wrong).

 ## 6.Notes
-* Oon the Arduino used as ISP programmer, still possible to run  the original version (supplied with the Arduino IDE) of **Arduino ISP**.
-But will be necessary to perform manually the connection between the 5V pin of Arduino and DigiSporc to provide the power supply.
+* On the Arduino used as ISP programmer, still possible to run  the original version (supplied with the Arduino IDE) of **Arduino ISP**.
+But will be necessary to manually perform the connection between the 5V pin of Arduino and DigiSporc to provide the power supply.
-* To program the microcontrollers ATtiny25/45/85, the [ATtiny](https://github.com/damellis/attiny) library should be inserted in the appropriate "hardware" folder on the Arduino IDE working dir.
 * **Sporc** it's the abbreviation of the italian word "sporco" (dirty).

 ## 7.Credits
 * The project is based on the tutorial [Programming an ATtiny w/ Arduino 1.0.1](http://hlt.media.mit.edu/?p=1695) by MIT media lab.
-* Many thanks to the guys of [Tokyo Hackerspace](http://tokyohackerspace.org/) for any advices, but especially for the unexpected enthusiasm with which they welcomed the project.
+* Many thanks to the people of [Tokyo Hackerspace](http://tokyohackerspace.org/) for any advices, but especially for the unexpected enthusiasm with which they welcomed the project.
-* I'm sorry not to be able to thank guys DigiSpark, but at the time of publication of my project on Github, they had not yet published nothing of their **open hardware** board... probably, they were too busy to pick up their quarter of a million dollars on KickStarter :D #LOL
+* I’m sorry not to be able to thank guys DigiSpark, but at the time of publication of my project on Github, they had not yet published nothing of their open hardware board… probably, they were too busy to collect their quarter of a million dollars on KickStarter :D #LOL

 ## 8.Licence
 DigiSporc (c) 2012, Marco Losurdo